For book-to-film inquiries: Jim Strader, Quattro Media

 In No Woods So Dark as These (to be published in 2020), DeMarco and Jayme, both staggering from the physical and emotional damage done to them at the end of A Long Way Down, and still being taunted and haunted by the fugitive domestic terrorist from that story, take on a gruesome triple-murder case while also wading through the personal troubles of a greenhorn Trooper, a ferociously ambitious freelance journalist, and a retired Trooper who seems intent on self-crucifixion at DeMarco’s expense.

-In Licking Honey from the Razor’s Edge (working title, to be published in 2021), DeMarco and Jayme are too scarred and scrambled by what happened to them in No Woods So Dark as These to investigate another crime.
+In When All Light Fails (to be published in 2021), DeMarco and Jayme are too scarred and scrambled by what happened to them in No Woods So Dark as These to investigate another crime.
 But they do agree to take on a “simple” case of investigating a paternity claim made by a nine-year-old girl and her dying mother, only to soon find themselves embroiled in a double-homicide investigation that involves one of the most prominent individuals in the county.

 Other Recently Published Properties Available